COUR4G3/proxy-negotiate/README.rst

 Usage
 =====
-On Windows you need to be connected to a domain or alternatively running the MIT Kerberos Ticket Manager, on Linux you need to install and setup the MIT or Heimdal Kerberos client/workstation tools and configure your `krb5.conf` correctly.
+You will obviously need to be part of a domain for Negotiate authentication to work or alternatively on Windows, be running the Kerberos for Windows Manager.

 nc-negotiate
 ------------

-A netcat-like implementation for use with programs such as SSH; now by simply using ProxyCommand, SSH can safely traverse the proxy through an HTTP CONNECT TCP tunnel.
+A netcat-like implementation for use with programs such as SSH and Telnet:

 .. code:: shell

   $ nc-negotiate host port [proxy_host] [proxy_port]

-Example of usage with `ssh` command line:
+Example of usage with OpenSSH command line:

 .. code:: shell